Kpole/kpole/README.md

 ## Hi there 👋

-🏫 Third-year master's student majoring in Computer Architecture at [HUST](https://www.hust.edu.cn/)
+A C++ engineer with a master's degree from [HUST](https://www.hust.edu.cn/), specializing in the storage field.

 🤔 Interested in